 Knowledge and understanding of the basic operations are as important as pattern recognition, computational ability and problem solving.
 Everyday Mathematics curriculum reinforces these by cycling through many mathematical strands sequentially.
-After teachers introduce a new concept or skill, students have many opportunities to practice it in a variety of contexts and using different strategies or algorithms before mastery is expected, sometime later that year or in the next.
+After teachers introduce a new concept or skill, students have many opportunities to practice it in a variety of contexts and using different strategies or algorithms before proficiency is expected, sometime later that year or in the next.
 Partner and small group learning activities encourage students to share their thinking and ideas with their peers in a cooperative learning environment.
-Use of manipulative materials for the youngest students allow for experiential learning.
-Calculator usage is taught beginning in first grade, and use of calculators adheres to guidelines set by the text and national math standards.
+Use of manipulative materials for the youngest students allows for experiential learning.
 In addition, FSA sets a goal for students to memorize math facts at age appropriate levels to increase their calculation speed and accuracy.